Yellow Jackets Vs. Honey Bees – Comparison Guide

 The yellow jacket is a black wasp with bright yellow markings on its head and legs with bands of yellow on its abdomen.
 Its coloring is bolder than a honey bee, with a smoother, shinier body.
 Another giveaway sign of a yellow jacket is its pinched waist, where the thorax meets the abdomen.

 Honey bees vary in color depending on their breed.
-They are typically hairier, covered with fuzz over the head, legs, and thorax.
-Honey bees have a fatter body than a yellow jacket with a duller set of yellow and brown stripes.
+They are typically hairier and covered with fuzz over the head, legs, and thorax.
+Honey bees have fatter bodies than yellow jackets with duller yellow and brown stripes.

 Unlike wasps, the honey bee has pockets on its legs for carrying pollen.
 Find out more about the bee anatomy here.